JosMartins/Drinkster/Readme.md

 ## Features

-- Randomized drinking challenges
+- 🎲 Randomized drinking challenges to keep the fun unpredictable.
-- Customizable game settings
+- ⚙️ Customizable game settings for tailored experiences.
-- User-submitted challenges (hidden)
+- 📝 User-submitted challenges (hidden) for personalized twists.
-- Single Docker Compose setup for easy deployment
+- 🐳 Easy deployment with a single Docker Compose setup.

 ## Installation